esumit/metric-apis/README.md

     "value": 20
 }
 ````
-It uses sync.mutex and apply lock on every insert and unlock it after.
+The service uses a sync.mutex to lock and unlock during each insertion.

 ![Screenshot Request: post metric data for key - active_visitors ](/images/Metric-POST-ByKey-2021-07-15.png)

-###### 2. get metric data for a metric key e.g. active_visitors
+###### 2. Retrieving metric data for a metric key e.g. active_visitors

-On get request, its get sum of metric values for a specified metric key e.g. active_visitors, and
+When a GET request is made, the service calculates the sum of metric values for a specified metric key (e.g., active_visitors)
-that is based on the configured time window.

-On every get, it checks the configured COLLECTION_TIMEOUT value as time window.
-It traverse
+within the configured time window.

-all list's elements, and check each element's CreatedAt time should be in between current_time
-and (current_time - COLLECTION_TIMEOUT), means most recent COLLECTION_TIMEOUT time window.
+It traverses the list's elements, checking if each element's CreatedAt time falls within the most recent COLLECTION_TIMEOUT window.

-It picks the list elements which matches to the time window, it then calculate sum of its metric data Values, count of metrics,
-collection start time, collection end time and return as json.
+If it does, the service calculates the sum of the metric data values, count of metrics, collection start time, and collection end time, and returns the data as JSON.
-If list's elements CreatedAt time not matches to time window then remove it from the list.

-It uses sync.mutex and apply lock on every get and unlock it after.
+The service uses a sync.mutex to lock and unlock during each retrieval.

 ````
 Request : get metric data for key - active_visitors